-It is also very common for landlords to use credit reports when screening potential renters.
+It is also very common for landlords to run a credit check when screening potential renters.

-Landlords immediately weed out people with low credit scores as a potential risk for nonpayment of rent.
+Landlords immediately weed out people with poor credit as a potential risk for nonpayment of rent.
 This can make it almost impossible to find a good home or apartment in a safe neighborhood.

 Having a foreclosure can make it even harder to find a place to live.
 Many people don’t find that out until they’re already in the process of trying to find a home or an apartment.